jkutner/jkutner.github.com/_posts/2016-08-19-android-database-rest-service.md

 ### Consuming the Services from Android

 You can begin by either creating a new project in Android Studio or [cloning my sample application](https://github.com/jkutner/HerokuAndroidExample) from Github.
-If you want to see the completed code for this tutorial, run `git checkout -t origin/db` to clone the `db` branch of the repo.
+If you want to see the completed code for this tutorial, run `git checkout -t origin/db` to clone the `db` branch of the repo (or you can [browse the complete code](https://github.com/jkutner/HerokuAndroidExample/tree/db)).

 As with the previous post, you'll need to give your app permission to access the internet.
 Open `AndroidManifest.xml` and add this tag before the `<application>` tag: